Delahoyde & Hughes

 Pentheus and Bacchus:

-There's always a sullen, scornful resistence when a god of celebration comes to town.
-The conservative, repressed authorities are particularly nasty when women are attracted by the droves to the visiting god.
-In the end here, the Maenads in their characteristic frenzy tear Pentheus limb from limb.
+There's always a sullen, scornful resistence when a dynamic, charismatic god of dionysian celebration comes to town.
+The conservative, repressed, disapproving authorities and Pharisees are particularly nasty when women (Bacchus' groupies are called Maenads) are attracted by the droves to the visiting male god: Jesus, John Lennon, Michael Jackson.

 Metamorphoses Book IV